Richard-Burns/Palette-Tools/README.md

 ## TracelineMaker
 A tool for creating trace lines from SOPs and animating them.
 Open the viewer and click on points to start creating a trace.
 Click Clear Trace to clear.
 For multiple tracelines you can hit the export pulse parameters to export either an animated traceline or a static full length one ready for use with a Carve SOP.

+## ArcBallPreviz
+A quick helper for setting up a previz environment.
+Includes dennis from renderpeople and an environment map in the tox.